coremaze/Cube-World-Server-Mod-Launcher/README.md

 # Cube-World-Server-Mod-Launcher

-Supports injecting Cube World mods.
+Supports injecting Cube World Sever mods.
 DLLs must go in a folder called "Server_Mods".

 If something doesn't work, make sure you have the latest release for the launcher and all your mods, along with Cube World.